azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">When Hiroki discovers Nowaki and Tsumori in a compromising position, he's not sure what to think</p>
+<p align="center">When Hiroki discovers Nowaki and Tsumori in a compromising position, he's not sure what to think.
+Nowaki tries to explain, but Tsumori doesn't seem to want to help clear up the matter.
+When Tsumori casually mentions that Nowaki is thinking of moving out,</p>
 </td>
 </tr>
 </table>